Toren Smith: Comics career

 The "beautiful Japanese wife" mentioned by Takeda was Tomoko Saitou (AKA Tomoyuki Saitou, Asuka Rei, and later, Tomoko Saitou Smith).
 Saitou was an illustrator working with Hiroe Suga to illustrate her fantasy novels.
 Saitou also designed the characters for the computer game Animal Magnetism, and has done much other work.
 After joining Smith in the United States, she continued to publish manga and illustrations (including a cover for Science Magazine and providing yaoi pages for Adam Warren's Empowered Volume 3), and worked as a letterer for Smith's company Studio Proteus.
 Smith and Saitou were married in 1991.

 In 1988, Gainax produced the anime OAV series Gunbuster, and named one of the characters after Smith.
 Smith and Saitou also contributed background voices to the anime.
 Also in 1988, Smith's company Studio Proteus began co-publishing with Dark Horse Comics, a rewarding partnership that continued until 2004.
 Their first manga was Johji Manabe's Outlanders.

 Smith traveled back and forth from Japan to the United States several times a year for nearly two decades.
 In order to save money early on, many of these trips were made as a "courier" for companies that used a passenger's baggage allowance to inexpensively ship valuable documents and cargo.
 Due to his constant travels, Smith eventually found himself pulled aside at Customs and Immigration, and in front of a "stone-faced" Immigration Officer who wanted to know exactly why he was spending so much time in Japan.
 Smith produced a copy of The Legend of Kamui from his carry-on bag.
 The officer turned out to be a big fan of the original manga, and Smith was quickly cut loose.

 As profit-sharing money finally began to roll in, Smith's situation improved, and eventually he rented an apartment in San Francisco with comic artist Adam Warren and later purchased a house there.
 As well as managing Studio Proteus, Smith worked as co-translator on 34 manga series, totaling nearly 80,000 pages.
 He also co-wrote the first three American Dirty Pair comics with Adam Warren, and the short series Terminator: Hunters and Killers for Dark Horse.
 Smith commented that out of the top ten manga he most wanted to work on when he moved to Japan, he ended up publishing or co-translating nine.

-Smit appeared at multiple anime conventions as a guest.
+Smith appeared at multiple anime conventions as a guest.
 Smith retired in 2004, having sold most of his rights and materials for his entire output of manga to Dark Horse Comics.
 He spent his last years diving his KISS Sport rebreather around the world, camping and reading while still enjoying manga and anime.